gamechanger/dusty/docs/faq.md

 This will securely save the passphrase for that key in your Keychain.

 ### My tests are hanging at this step: `Creating test...`.
 What do I do?
-Dusty tests use docker logs (specifically docker-py's client.logs) functionality.
-Docker logs only prints out one line at a time.
+Dusty tests use docker logs, which streams one line at a time.
 So if you are using a test library which outputs its results on a single line (like python's nosetests) this can give the illusion that your tests are hanging when they running fine.

 ### Why doesn't Dusty support Linux?